Google Ads (Adwords) Management Helps You Make Connection with the Audience!

 As a veteran web designer and marketer, I know Google ads in and out.
 Each day, I put to use my many years of experience as a digital professional in all things AdWords.
 Hire me and I can:

 I know Google ads from top to bottom, start to finish.
 I’ve attended Google Masterclasses before, I’m Google AdWords certified, and am at work using AdWords each and every day to ensure my client’s ads end up in front of people’s eyes.
 Hire me to manage your Google advertising campaign and I’ll get you out in front of your competitors, and keep you there.
 High visibility, high impact, and great value for money.
 These three goals are at the centre of every Google ads campaign I create.

-So, if you need AdWords assistance?
-Get in touch with me today!
+So, if you need assistance with your Google Ads Account, get in touch with me today!

 You’re looking at him.
 I’ve run digital agencies before, and the biggest issue they seem to face is losing clients due to a lack of transparency, confusion or neglect.
 That’s why I’ve chosen to build my brand using my own name.
-You’ll deal with the same person from start to finish and I’ll manage your campaign every step of the way.
-I keep my client base small to offer a more personalized service.
+You’ll deal with the same person from start to finish and I’ll manage your Google Ads campaign every step of the way.
+I keep my client base small to offer a more personalised service.

 I am happy to use your existing ad or help you create one with my super talented team.

 AdWords is a really flexible platform but there are some basic rules surrounding the quality and size of an image.
 If your existing image fits these specifications, great!
 If not, we can always help you edit it to ensure it meets AdWords’ requirements, or help you create a new one.

 Each AdWords campaign is a lot like placing billboards along the side of a road.
 The more billboards you place, and the more traffic the road gets, the more the billboards will cost.